 by Wendy Sawyer,

 This report is has been updated with a new version for 2022.

 This Mother’s Day, 120,000 incarcerated mothers will spend the day apart from their children.
 Over half of all women in U.S. prisons – and 80% of women in jails – are mothers, most of them primary caretakers of their children.
 An estimated 9,000 women are pregnant upon arrival to prison or jail each year.
 Yet most of these women are incarcerated for non-violent offenses, and many are held in jail awaiting trial because they can’t afford bail.
 The good news is this year, you can take action to help reconnect children with their mothers.

 National Mama’s Bail Out action

 During this week, a collection of over two dozen local and national organizations will bail out as many mothers as possible, who would otherwise spend Mother’s Day in a cell simply because they cannot afford bail.
 This effort focuses on bailing out Black mothers (including birth, trans, and other women who mother); Black children are seven times more likely than white children to have a parent incarcerated.
 Over a dozen cities are participating across the country.
-You can donate bail funds here.
+You can donate bail funds here (link no longer active).